kateolmstead/playnomics-ios/README.md

 ## Custom Event Tracking

-Milestones may be defined in a number of ways.
-They may be defined at certain key gameplay points like, finishing a tutorial, or may they refer to other important milestones in a player's lifecycle.
-PlayRM, by default, supports up to five custom milestones.
-Players can be segmented based on when and how many times they have achieved a particular milestone.
+Custom Events may be used in a number of ways.
+They can be used to track certain key gameplay events such as finishing a tutorial or receiving a high score.
+They may also be used to track other important lifecycle events such as level up, zone unlocked, etc.  PlayRM, by default, supports up to five custom events.
+You can then use these custom events to create more targeted custom segments.

-Each time a player reaches a milestone, track it with this call:
+Each time a player completes a certain event, track it with this call:

 ```objectivec
 + (void) milestone: (PNMilestoneType) milestoneType;